 Q: When do I hear about my hall and roommate assignments?

-A: The mailing with your residence hall and roommate assignments will be sent on July 19, 2013.
+A: The mailing with your residence hall and roommate assignments will be mailed on July 18, 2014.
 You can expect the mailing to arrive shortly thereafter.

 Q: How do I find out the balance on my student account and how do I settle my account?